fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://akshita-infosec.medium.com/burp-macros-what-why-how-151df8901641">-Burp Macros: What, Why & How?</a>

+<a href="https://github.com/r0oth3x49/ghauri">-Ghauri - An advanced cross-platform tool that automates the process of detecting and exploiting SQL injection security flaws</A>

 <a href="https://portswigger.net/blog/introducing-dom-invader">Introducing DOM Invader: DOM XSS just got a whole lot easier to find</a>

 <a href="https://github.com/MayankPandey01/Jira-Lens">-Jira-Lens Fast and customizable vulnerability scanner For JIRA written in Python</a>